azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 val.type == 'customer' &&
 ```

-Let's go ahead and start the function using the debug mode in VS Code.
-You will see the function process now all entries in the change feed in batches of 100 documents.
+Let's move on and start the function using the debug mode in VS Code.
+You will see the function process all entries in the change feed in batches of 100 documents.
 As you can see in the `index.js` file, we only take care of entries where the address is in France or Germany (just to speed things a little bit up).

-When processing has finished, take a look at the `customerView` collection.
+When the processing has finished, take a look at the `customerView` collection.
 You'll see all customers that are located in Germany and France.

 To prove that this process works near real-time, let's go to the portal and insert a new _item_ into the `customer` container (if you want to, set a breakpoint again to see the change arriving at your function):